 In severe cases, simply killing the acanthamoeba won't be enough, as the infection has caused serious and irreparable damage to the eye tissue.
-In order to restore the visual impairment caused by this damage, a keratoplasty may be necessary, which is a complete removal and replacement of the eye's cornea.
+In order to restore the visual impairment caused by this damage, a keratoplasty, also known as a corneal transplant, may be necessary, which is a complete or partial removal and replacement of the eye's cornea.

 The worse the infection becomes, the more likely there will be permanent visual acuity loss.
-Vision may become blurry or clouded, and while partial visual restoration may occur once the infection has been eliminated, it may not return to the level of clarity that existed prior.
+Vision may become blurry or clouded, and while partial visual restoration may occur once the infection has been eliminated, it may not return to the level of clarity that existed prior to infection.

 How Can Acanthamoeba Keratitis Be Prevented?

 The best method of prevention is to practice safe contact lens hygiene, and not take any unnecessary risks that may contaminate either the contact lenses themselves, or the eyes.